Sharath2903/Raven-Toy-Store-MySQL-Data-Analysis/README.md

  ![query21](https://github.com/Sharath2903/MySQL_project_Kravenfuzzyfactory/blob/main/images/Query_results22.PNG)

  **Findings**: Looks like the new product ‘Forever Love Bear’ was a great success. that the Love Bear has a better click rate to the ‘/cart’ page and comparable rates throughout the rest of the funnel.

+## Insights

+1. **Traffic Source Effectiveness**:
+   - The analysis revealed that the primary traffic source for Kraven Fuzzy Factory is "gsearch nonbrand," accounting for **282,706 sessions**, significantly outperforming other sources like "bsearch nonbrand" (54,909 sessions).
+This indicates a strong reliance on search engine marketing, particularly for non-branded queries.

+2. **Conversion Rate Challenges**:
+   - The conversion rate for "gsearch" traffic was found to be only **2.88%**, which is below the target threshold of **4%**.
+This suggests that while traffic volume is high, the effectiveness in converting visitors into customers needs improvement.
+Consequently, adjustments in bidding strategies were implemented to optimize performance.

+3. **Device Performance Disparities**:
+   - A comparative analysis of conversion rates by device type showed that desktop users had a significantly higher conversion rate (**4.14%**) compared to mobile users (**0.92%**).
+This disparity highlights the need for targeted marketing strategies that cater to desktop users while improving the mobile experience.

+4. **User Engagement and Bounce Rates**:
+   - The overall bounce rate was approximately **59.18%**, with specific landing pages like the homepage having a bounce rate of **58.34%**.
+High bounce rates indicate potential issues with user engagement and content relevance, prompting a need for further investigation into website design and content effectiveness.

+5. **Sales and Revenue Growth**:
+   - Sales data indicated a steady increase over the months following the product launch, with significant peaks during holiday seasons.
+This trend reflects successful marketing efforts and growing brand recognition, particularly in November when sales reached **618 orders**.

+6. **Impact of Product Launches**:
+   - Post-launch metrics showed an increase in next pageview percentages, suggesting that new product launches positively influence user navigation and engagement with additional products.

+## Conclusion

+The project successfully analyzed various aspects of Kraven Fuzzy Factory's eCommerce database, providing actionable insights into traffic sources, conversion rates, user engagement, and sales performance.
+Key findings indicate that while traffic is robust from search engines, there are significant opportunities to enhance conversion rates, particularly among mobile users.

+The insights gained from this analysis will guide future marketing strategies and website optimizations to improve user experience and drive higher conversion rates.
+Additionally, ongoing monitoring of traffic sources and user behavior will be essential to adapt strategies in response to changing market dynamics.

+In summary, this project lays a solid foundation for data-driven decision-making at Kraven Fuzzy Factory, enabling the company to refine its marketing efforts and enhance overall business performance as it continues to grow in the competitive eCommerce landscape.